dtcooper/crazyarms/sftp/image/etc/sftp_home_readme.txt

+# Crazy Arms SFTP/SCP Uploads

-Upload audio assets to be imported into Crazy Arms into the following folders,
+You can upload audio assets via SFTP or SCP to be imported into Crazy Arms into the following directories,

-Audio Assets
+Audio Assets:
  - /audio-assets/

-Rotator Assets
+Rotator Assets:
  - /rotator-assets/

-Scheduled Broadcast Assets
+Scheduled Broadcast Assets:
  - /scheduled-broadcast-assets/

 Notes: